hakonanes/p-texture-al-mn-alloys/README.md

-# Effect of concurrent precipitation on P texture in Al-Mn alloys
+# Scripts for the paper *Orientation dependent pinning of (sub)grains by dispersoids during recovery and recrystallization in an Al-Mn alloy*

-*Zenodo* DOI coming after first 'release' of repository.
+A *Zenodo* DOI is added here after the first 'release' of this repository.

-This repository contains *Jupyter* notebook files, *MATLAB* scripts, and other files, apart from the raw BSE images and EBSD datasets, which are necessary to reproduce the results and figures in the paper X, submitted to X:
+This repository contains *Jupyter* notebooks, *MTEX* (*MATLAB*) and *ImageJ*scripts, and other files, apart from the raw BSE images and EBSD datasets, which are necessary to reproduce the results and figures in the paper *Orientation dependent pinning of (sub)grains by dispersoids during recovery and recrystallization in an Al-Mn alloy* (2022), submitted to X:

 ```bibtex
 @article{entry,